Larkteryny/the-onion-cipher/README.md

 For the decryption half, the user can enter an encrypted message and any keys known to them.
 They will then receive a list of possible decrypted messages, along with the neural network's confidence and the steps taken to unwrap each message.

-This was a hackathon submission for Maple x Tommy Hacks 2023.
+This was a hackathon submission for Maple x Tommy Hacks 2023, developed by *blapp, Larkteryny, Nearhos Hatzinikolaou,* and *Y33t0nmyf33t*.

 ## Dependencies
-*Node.js
+* Node.js
-*Express JS
+* Express JS
-*TensorFlow.js for Node.js
+* TensorFlow.js for Node.js
-*javascipt-blowfish
+* javascipt-blowfish

 ## Other info
 The text used to generate the dataset was accessed from this [Wikipedia article about cybersecurity regulations](https://en.wikipedia.org/wiki/Cyber-security_regulation).